 WHAT CAN YOU BUY?

 You can trade your existing real estate for any other type of real estate.
 You are not limited to trading a residential rental for a residential rental.
 You can trade a residential rental for an office building or a piece of land.
-Also, and this is very important, you can trade, based on the values involved, (more on that in another post) 1 piece of real estate for 2 or3 new pieces of real estate – a great way to expand your portfolio!!
+Also, and this is very important, you can trade, based on the values involved, 1 piece of real estate for 2 or 3 new pieces of real estate – a great way to expand your portfolio!!
 You can not trade real estate for other investments like stocks or art.
 The replacement property must be in the US.